ShanElizabeth/RallyDev/getData/README.md

 ## License

-testingApp is released under the MIT license.
+getData is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK